1103 West Stan Schlueter Loop, Building A, Suite 100, Killeen, Texas 76549

 In her spare time, Michele enjoys running her five dogs each day on hiking trails to ensure they get the exercise they need for the day!

-Retired Army Chaplain, Robert Brott, serves as a Clinician for The Steven A. Cohen Military Family Clinic at Endeavors in Killeen, Texas.
+Retired Army Chaplain, Robert Brott, serves as a Lead Clinician for The Steven A. Cohen Military Family Clinic at Endeavors in Killeen, Texas.

 Robert has been a Licensed Clinician since 2013 and has worked with soldiers and Veteran families for over 20 years.
 Specializing in post-traumatic stress disorder (PTSD), Robert is also an ordained minister, experienced in faith-based counseling.
 Additionally, he is an approved Supervisor with the American Association of Marriage and Family Therapy and is a Certified Counselor with the National Board of Certified Counselors.